 Foam rolling is a great way to release tension from the muscles.
 It can help prevent injuries and assist with recovery.
 Foam rollers are lightweight and come in different sizes – a must-have for serious players.

 This funky piece of equipment is also called a crazy ball.
 It is used for working a tennis player’s reaction and first step speed.
 You simply drop the ball on the ground and run and grab it before it bounces again.
 Lightweight, cheap, and great for a multitude of different tennis reaction drills.

 These can be used for various training purposes (tennis strength, power, core, stability).
 Straps get hung up from a high fixed point and gravity does the rest.
 Can be used in a variety of places, such as a gym, hotel room, or garage – so any excuse not to train is eliminated!
 They are a great training tool to help with tennis strength training.
 We use them extensively with all our athletes.

 Most people have heard of these weighted rubber balls, which vary in weight.
 They are used for power, core, and strength training.
 Very practical as they are easy to hold and can be bounced, which is good for throwing and pushing drills.
 Unfortunately, the weight means that the medicine ball isn’t always most practical for travel.

 Another great piece of equipment that can be used to improve your tennis agility, reaction, dynamic balance, acceleration, and deceleration.
 They are also lightweight, making them ideal for travel.

 You are connected to your partner with velcro belts.
 The goal for one of the partners is to break the connecting belt by moving faster and getting far enough away from the chaser.
 The chaser must try to use their reaction and agility to avoid the belt breaking apart.
 This is one piece of equipment that is both challenging and fun.

 Investing in some equipment to help boost your game is highly recommended.
-Not only will you draw some motivation from the variety, you will feel a real difference in how you move and feel on court.
+Not only will you draw some motivation from the variety, but you will also feel a real difference in how you move and feel on the court.